idimsh/mphp7s/README.md

 ## Why
-I am a fan of mod_php with Apache and not much into PHP-FPM, in this image Nginx works as reverse proxy to an Apache instances which run a specific version of PHP using mod_php.
+I am a fan of mod_php with Apache and not much into PHP-FPM, in this image Nginx works as reverse proxy to Apache instances which run a specific version of PHP using mod_php.

 ## Purpose
-To host a single web-application with the desired
-PHP version and to be able to change the PHP version from the project (web project) document root via config file.
+To host a single web-application with the desired PHP version and to be able to change the PHP version from the project (web project) document root via config file.
-The configuration is generated automatically.
+The configuration for Nginx is generated automatically.

 ## Structure
 The image is based on Ubuntu 18.04 and runs Nginx on port 80 which works as